Neuro-Spectral Architectures for Causal Physics-Informed Networks: Limitations

 \section{Limitations}

-As mentioned in Section 2.1, NeuSA requires the initialization of the linear model, which may be not obvious.
-For Burgers' equation, for example, we have found the best results initializing NeuSA near solution to the associated heat equation.
-As is well known, however, some linear PDEs may turn out to be stiff when expressed in the spectral domain.
+As mentioned in Section 2.1, NeuSA requires the initialization of the linear model, which may not be obvious.
+For Burgers' equation, for example, we have obtained the best results initializing NeuSA near a solution to the associated heat equation.
+As it is well known, however, some linear PDEs may turn out to be stiff when expressed in the spectral domain.
 This stiffness may introduce instability into the integration of the Neural ODE.
-When we apply spectral decompositions to the Korteweg–de Vries (KdV) equation \cite{linares}, for example, the resulting systems of ordinary differential equations becomes essentially stiff, especially when a wide range of frequencies is considered.
-This will lead to excessively high values of the eigenvalues of the matrix used to implement the associated solver, and may resolve with a numerically unstable solution.
+For example, when we apply spectral decompositions to the Korteweg–de Vries (KdV) equation \cite{linares} the resulting system of ordinary differential equations becomes essentially stiff, especially when a wide range of frequencies is considered.
+This will lead to excessively large eigenvalues of the matrix used in the implementation of the associated solver, and may result in a numerically unstable solution.

-This numerical issue does not arise in a wide range of equations of interest.
+This numerical issue, however, does not affect a large number of equations important for various practical applications.
 Consider, for instance, the canonical example of the wave equation: